Should Church Be a Place of Refuge, Like a City of Refuge in the Bible?

 God tells Joshua to establish cities of refuge, a safe place for people to seek sanctuary.
 The specific context is a place for people to go if they accidently kill someone.
 Once they make it to the city of refuge, they are legally protected from retaliation sought by the avenging relatives of the person killed.
 As long as they stay in the city of refuge, they are safe.

 We don’t have cities of refuge anymore, but sometimes people do seek sanctuary in churches.
 Though I have never personally seen this happen, I have heard stories of it occurring.
 I wonder if seeking sanctuary in church should happen more often?

 Certainly churches shouldn’t harbor the guilty from receiving judgment, but what about protecting the innocent from injustice?
 What about offering a safe haven to those people wrongly pursued or protecting those folks pummeled by prejudice?

 Sadly this may be too much of a stretch for many church attending people to bear.
 They want their churches as sanctuary for them—but not so much for those on society’s fringe; “let them fend for themselves,” they say (or think) or perhaps “your problem is not my problem.The church needs to be a safe place for everybody.
 Click To Tweet

 However, this is selfish.
 The church needs to be a safe place for everybody, physically, emotionally, and even spiritually.
+It needs to be like a city of refuge.
 We have a long way to go to make this happen.